RConsortium/S7/spec/design.md

 This ensures that the validation will not trigger if `x@start + y` is greater than `x@end`.

+The system also provides `implicitlyValid()` for expert use only.
+This is similar to `eventuallyValid()` but does not check for validity at the end.
+This can be used in performance critical areas where you can ascertain that a sequence of operations can never make an valid object invalid.
+For example, in the `move_right()` example above, you can show that if `x@start < x@end` is true at the beginning, then `x@start + y < x@end + y` will still be true at the end, and you don't technically need to re-validate the object.

 ## Properties

 A property is an encapsulated component of the object state that is publicly accessible via a simple syntax.